 \section{Discussion and Conclusion}

-This article proposed a novel framework for therapist-in-the-loop AAN therapy.
+This article proposes a novel therapist-in-the-loop AAN therapy framework.
 Its effectiveness and advantages in utilizing therapist's expertise over state-of-the-art methods were validated using a telerobotics-mediated upper-limb rehabilitation system.
-For instance, in \cite{liu2020home}, the therapist needs to re-plan the entire reference trajectory for each therapy iteration or adapt the impedance parameters for varied therapy intensity~\cite{pezeshki2023cooperative}.
-Our framework aims to maintain patient motion preferences and partially deform the reference trajectory, which maximally encourage the active participation of patients and utilize therapist-informed corrective force.
-Moreover, \cite{luciani2024therapists},\cite{hou2025bilateral} rely on a low-impedance robotic system or additional sensors to detect the corrective force and add to patient-side therapy.
-By contrast, we build a latent space to infer the via-points for trajectory partial deformation from therapist-informed corrective force.
+In \cite{liu2020home}, the therapist needs to re-plan the entire reference trajectory for each therapy iteration or to adapt impedance parameters for varied therapy intensity~\cite{pezeshki2023cooperative}.
+Our framework aims to maintain patient motion preferences while partially deforming the reference trajectory, thereby maximizing the active participation of patients and effectively incorporating therapist-informed corrective forces.
+Moreover, the approaches in \cite{luciani2024therapists},\cite{hou2025bilateral} rely on low-impedance robotic systems or external sensors to detect the corrective force and apply them in patient-side therapy.
+By contrast, we build a latent space to infer via-points for trajectory partial deformation directly from therapist-informed corrective force.
 The results demonstrate that our framework can ensure the safety by avoiding the large corrective force and mitigating the effect of communication delay for movement therapy.
-Most importantly, therapist-informed therapy skills can be encoded using the collected via-points in latent space and reproduced through a regression function.
+From a practical perspective, our framework enables therapists to provide corrective forces through the robot without the need to program reference trajectories or manually tune control parameters.